cometbft/cometbft/docs/references/architecture/adr-113-modular-transaction-hashing.md

 - 2024-02-05: First version (@melekes)
 - 2024-05-28: Complete refactor (@melekes)
 - 2024-06-07: Limit the scope to transaction hashing (@melekes)
+- 2024-06-19: Explain why we don't expose this functionality in the CLI (@melekes)

 ## Status